objectlabs/leafnode/README.md

 No callbacks needed.
 If an error occurs an exception is thrown.

-We say "synchronous" because ```leaf-node``` code execution is still asynchronous under the hood, but uses Fibers to provide a synchronous programming interface.
+We say "synchronous" because ```leafnode``` code execution is still asynchronous under the hood, but uses Fibers to provide a synchronous programming interface.
 One should therefore note that many functions and methods of this driver actually yield control to the event loop during execution.
 For more on Fibers see the documenentation [here](https://github.com/laverdet/node-fibers).

 Installation
 ------------